Does Coffee Worsen Allergies? What the Science Says

 Another cutaneous drug reaction associated with coffee is urticaria or hives.
 Hives are characterized by raised, itchy welts on the skin that can be red or white and vary in size.
 While hives can be triggered by various factors, including medications and foods, some individuals may develop hives after consuming coffee due to an allergic reaction to one or more components found in it.

 In rare cases, individuals may also experience more severe allergic reactions such as angioedema or anaphylaxis after consuming coffee.
-Angioedema refers to swelling under the skin, typically around the eyes and lips but can occur elsewhere as well.
-Anaphylaxis is a severe allergic reaction that affects multiple body systems simultaneously and requires immediate medical attention as it can be life-threatening.
+Angioedema refers to swelling under the skin, typically around the eyes and lips, but it can occur elsewhere.
+Anaphylaxis is a severe allergic reaction that affects multiple body systems simultaneously and requires immediate medical attention, as it can be life-threatening.

 Consult an Allergist for Coffee Allergy Symptoms and Management